arobri67/rtc-mern5/README.md

 ## Endpoints

-Base Routes
+Base Routes:

-GET /: Home route that returns a welcome message.
+- GET /: Home route that returns a welcome message.

-### Pokémon Routes
+Pokémon Routes:

-GET /pokemon/: Retrieves information about all Pokémon.
+- GET /pokemon/: Retrieves information about all Pokémon.
-GET /pokemon/:id: Retrieves information about a specific Pokémon by ID.
+- GET /pokemon/:id: Retrieves information about a specific Pokémon by ID.
-POST /pokemon/: Creates a new Pokémon entry.
+- POST /pokemon/: Creates a new Pokémon entry.
-PUT /pokemon/:id: Updates the Pokédex status of a Pokémon.
+- PUT /pokemon/:id: Updates the Pokédex status of a Pokémon.
-DELETE /pokemon/:id: Deletes a Pokémon entry.
+- DELETE /pokemon/:id: Deletes a Pokémon entry.

 ## Database